Takeno/mtg-policy-changes/ipg.md

 If the decklist contains illegal cards, remove them.

 Alter the decklist to match the deck the player is actually playing.
-If the deck/sideboard and decklist both violate a maximum cards restriction (usually too many cards in a sideboard or more than four of a card), remove cards starting from the bottom of the appropriate section of the list.
+If the deck/sideboard and decklist both violate a maximum cards restriction (usually too many cards in a sideboard or more than four of a card), remove cards starting from the bottom of the appropriate section of the list or lists.

 If the deck contains too few cards, the player chooses to add any combination of cards named Plains, Island, Swamp, Mountain or Forest to reach the minimum number.
 Alter the decklist to reflect this.
 These changes may be reverted without penalty if the player is subsequently able to locate identical replacements to legal original cards.